 - Red hots candies

-- And vanilla and almond extract.
+- Vanilla extract, almond extract.

 Pro-Tip – Do not use old marshmallows.
 It won’t melt the way you want it to.